gravitational/teleport/docs/4.0/faq.md

 ### Can individual nodes create reverse tunnels to a proxy server without creating a new cluster?

 This has been a long standing [request](https://github.com/gravitational/teleport/issues/803) of Teleport and it has been fixed with Teleport 4.0.
-Once setup you've upgraded your Teleport Cluster and Node Client, you simply need to change the Auth Server to point to the Proxy Server URL.
+Once you've upgraded your Teleport Cluster and node Client change the node config option `--auth-server` to point to the Proxy Server URL.
 As defined in [Adding a node located behind NAT - Teleport Node Tunneling](quickstart/#adding-a-node-located-behind-nat-teleport-node-tunneling)

 ### What's Teleport scalability and hardware recommendations?

-We recommend setting up Teleport with a [High Availabity configuration](admin-guide.md#high-availability).
+We recommend setting up Teleport with a [High Availability configuration](admin-guide.md#high-availability).
 Below is our recommended hardware for the Proxy and Auth server.
 If you plan to connect more than 10,000 nodes, please [get in touch](mailto:info@gravitational.com) and we can help architect the best solution for you.

 Scenario | Max Recommended Count | Proxy | Auth server
 ------------ | -------------|---------|-------